 On that first glorious Easter morning, the dark tomb was empty.
 God the Father raised Jesus from the dead, restoring Him to His rightful throne in Heaven, demonstrating God’s complete satisfaction that the penalty for all sin, for all people, for all time, has been paid in full.
 Easter is resurrection day!
 The day Christians all over the world celebrate that their relationship to God the Father, once dead, has been restored to life — and not just life, eternal life!

 God wants to restore a relationship with you and He is only a prayer away.
 If you want to receive Jesus as your Lord and Savior – God’s greatest gift — you can pray a simple prayer something like this:

 Father, thank you for loving me and sending your beloved Son to pay the penalty for my sin.
 Jesus, I believe you are the Son of God who died on the cross for my sin and was raised to life again.
 I am sorry for living my life apart from You and choose today to follow You for the rest of my life.
 Please come into my heart and make me the person You created me to be.
 Amen.

 And one day, when you enter your heavenly Home, you will run to your Father who will scoop you up into His arms saying, “Welcome home, my child!”

 “There is no greater love than to lay down one’s life for one’s friends.”
 (John 15:13)

+What love!
 What a gift!
-What love!
 What an amazing God!

-This article is also featured as the April 12, 2017 daily devotion on CBN.com.
+This article is also featured as a daily devotion on CBN.com.